Song requests, music through your Twitch chat bot

 «Add a YouTube channel...»

-input at the bottom of the blacklist menu. - In the
+input at the bottom of the blacklist menu. - Paste the link/ID of the YouTube channel or search for it and select the desired channel from the list.

 «Blacklisted channels»